azagniotov/stubby4j/docs/DOCKERHUB.md

 ### Full command

-The following command uses all environment variables when starting a `stubby4j` instance:
+The following command example uses all environment variables when starting a `stubby4j` instance.
+See [available args](https://github.com/azagniotov/stubby4j#command-line-switches) for more information about all the args that can be used in `--env WITH_ARGS="..."` variable.
+Also, do note that the `WITH_ARGS` value must be enquoted:

 ```
 docker run --rm \